Established in 1946, R.A.Braithwaite has been an independent, family-owned jewellery business now for well over 70 years.

 During the war, often people did not have wedding rings as gold was not readily available as the coupon and rationing did not allow it – often people would use a curtain ring or other non-precious metal as a wedding ring.
 However, post war, gold was more available and became incredibly popular for those getting married.

-After some time of successful business in Gillygate, Reginald and Joyce decided it was time to rent a property within the heart of York City Centre.
+After some time of successful jewellery shop in Gillygate, Reginald and Joyce decided it was time to rent a property within the heart of York City Centre.
 A shop became available to rent in Feasgate which they could also live above.
 This shop was also named after Reginald as R.A.Braithwaite, and, for a period of time, the couple had two shops with one of them managing each shop.
-However, after some time, this became unmanageable, so they decided to close the Gillygate shop and focus on the Feasgate premises, as it was more central.
+However, after some time, this became unmanageable, so they decided to close the jewellers in Gillygate and focus on the jewellery shop in Feasgate as it was more central.

 After a period of time with the Feasgate property on the market, the owners couldn’t proceed with the sale therefore offered all the current tenants the option to remain in their property at reduced rents.
 R.A.Braithwaite therefore remained open for many more years in Feasgate.

 Now having two shops successfully trading in York City Centre, the business was able to expand further, and Reginald was told about a property which had come up for sale in Driffield.
 The shop was previously the Majestic cinema sweetshop and therefore he named the shop “Majestic Jewellers”.

 After a period of time with the one shop being so successful in Driffield, another property came up for sale a little further along the road.

 The couple also purchased this one and named it R.A.Braithwaite in line with the York shops and offered a different range of goods to “Majestic Jewellers” to ensure they could provide for every client.